syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Data.md

 {% endhighlight %}
 {% endtabs %}

-A complete working example to import data from collection objects with hyperlink to Excel worksheet in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Import%20and%20Export%20Data/Import%20with%20Hyperlink).
+A complete working example to export data from collection objects with hyperlink to an Excel worksheet in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Import%20and%20Export%20Data/Import%20with%20Hyperlink).

+We can also export from nested collection of objects to an Excel Worksheet, as described in [this blog post](https://www.syncfusion.com/blogs/post/export-data-from-collection-to-excel-and-group-csharp.aspx#nested-collection-to-excel-worksheet).

+An online sample link to [export from nested collection of objects to an Excel Worksheet](https://ej2.syncfusion.com/aspnetcore/Excel/ImportNestedCollection#/material3) in ASP.NET Core.

-### Import Data from Array
+### Export from Array

-The following code snippet shows how to import array of data into a worksheet using [ImportArray](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.Implementation.WorksheetImpl.html#Syncfusion_XlsIO_Implementation_WorksheetImpl_ImportArray_System_DateTime___System_Int32_System_Int32_System_Boolean_) method.
+The following code snippet shows how to export from array to a worksheet using [ImportArray](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.Implementation.WorksheetImpl.html#Syncfusion_XlsIO_Implementation_WorksheetImpl_ImportArray_System_DateTime___System_Int32_System_Int32_System_Boolean_) method.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}